KipK/openevse-card/README.md

 ## Configuration

-Configure it with the card configurator
+Configure it with the card configurator.
+Select your OpenEVSE device, it should fill-up automatically the required antities.
+Additional entities can be added as needed.

 ![image](assets/config.png)